 Sustainability has become an integral part of our strategy in the last 3 years, and we are constantly working on further improvement.
 Sustainability at thyssenkrupp is in the responsibility of the CEO, and the CEOs in the businesses of course, and that shows the importance of the topic for us.
 We are not only seeing ourselves as a -- as being responsible for becoming CO2 neutral for thyssenkrupp, but as such we see ourselves as an enabler for the entire industry.

 And as you can see on the chart, we managed to improve our KPIs in all three dimensions.
 Regarding environment, our CO2 emission intensity decreased in the last three fiscal years by 28%, of course, also supported by the [indiscernible].
-The same tool for the waste disposal, which we are able to reduce by 56%.
+The same is true for the waste disposal, which we are able to reduce by 56%.

 On the social side, we further increased our share of women in management positions, which has been slightly above 13% in forward year '21 and fiscal year for '21, '22.
 And honestly speaking, I would rather see this trend progressing even faster, and I will personally commit that it actually does going forward.
 And nevertheless, we are well on track to achieve our targets of 17% by '25, '26.